vsenderov/rdf4r/README.md

 In our opinion `redland` is more complex than needed for OpenBiodiv.
 At the onset of the OpenBiodiv project, we decided not to use it as we were going to rely on GraphDB for our storage and querying.
 RDF4R's main purpose was (and is) to provide a convenient R interface for users of GraphDB and similar RDF4J compatible graph databases.

 A feature that differentiates `redland`/`rdflib` from RDF4R is the design philosophy.
-While `rdflib` concentrates on JSON-LD support (and many others), RDF4R was designed primariy with the [Turtle](https://www.w3.org/TR/turtle/) and [TriG](https://www.w3.org/TR/trig/) serializations in mind.
-This means that RDF4R can work with named graphs, where their usage is discouraged or perhaps [impossible with `rdflib`](https://github.com/ropensci/rdflib/issues/23).
+RDF4R was designed primariy with the [Turtle](https://www.w3.org/TR/turtle/) and [TriG](https://www.w3.org/TR/trig/) serializations in mind.
+This means that RDF4R can work with named graphs, where their usage is discouraged or perhaps [impossible with `rdflib`](https://github.com/ropensci/rdflib/issues/23), even though `rdflib`'s default format is [N-Quads](https://www.w3.org/TR/n-quads/#simple-triples).
+Another differentiating feature are the function factories for converting SPARQL and related statements to R functions.

 It is hard to ignore the superior in-memory model of `redland`/`rdflib`.
 Therefore, [the maintainer of RDF4R](@https://github.com/vsenderov/), has contributed several compatibility patches to `rdflib`.
 Thus makes it possible to extend RDF4R to use either one of the in-memory models - RDF4R's own amortized vector, or `rdflib`/`redland`.
 Thus, it will be possible for the user of RDF4R to retain its syntax and high-level features - constructor factories, functors, etc, and the ability to use named graphs - but benefit from performance increases, stability, and scalability with the `redland`/`rdflib` backend.